genesis-community/bosh-genesis-kit/MANUAL.md

     Defaults to the sha1 of the release `pve_cpi_release_url` points at.

 Override all three together; a version that disagrees with the tarball's own `release.MF` fails at upload, well after the deploy has started.
 Read the authoritative value out of the tarball rather than guessing it: `tar -xzOf <tgz> release.MF | grep version`.

+The release was published as `bosh-pve-cpi` through 0.4.0 and renamed to `bosh-proxmox-cpi` at 0.5.0, repository and tarball with it.
+The colocated job is still `pve_cpi`, so cpi-config entries and property paths are unaffected, but the name BOSH reads out of `release.MF` changed and the kit now declares the new one.
+Pinning a pre-0.5.0 tarball through these three params therefore fails: the tarball names itself `bosh-pve-cpi` while the manifest entry says `bosh-proxmox-cpi`.

 Environments predating this default set `pve_cpi_release_path`, a bare filesystem path that the kit joined onto `file://` itself.
 That parameter is gone, and `genesis check` fails naming its replacement rather than silently deploying the default release in place of the tarball the environment intended.